 Champion Herding Dog Near Death from Excess Medications

-My name is Carla Murray and Mark is my champion sheep-herding Border collie that was given too much Prednisone over a lengthy time.
-His back and most of his joints calcified.
-He lost his hair, and remains extremely anemic.
+April 1, 2001 – My name is Carla Murray and Mark is my champion sheep-herding Border collie that was given too much Prednisone over a lengthy time.
+His back and most of his joints developed calcified skin.
+He lost his hair and remains extremely anemic.
 More than one vet that saw him told me that by all rights he should be dead.
 He never gave up, so I haven’t either.
 Mark’s illness began a week after Mark had won the Ranch division in a sheepdog trial at the end of May 2000.

 He was diagnosed with Ehrlichiosis, a tick disease that is usually accompanied by bleeding through the nose and sometimes eyes.
 He never showed any symptoms other than being extremely anemic.
 Two other of my dogs tested positive also.
 They were all given doxycycline for 6 weeks.
 All the other dogs healed and tested negative, but Mark had a relapse and was put on Prednisone along with the doxycycline.
-It continued and I became extremely worried about his condition.
+The calcified skin continued to get worse and I became extremely worried about his condition.

 The symptoms were: Hair loss, loss of muscle, extended abdomen, and no energy.
 We had blood drawn every week and he kept deteriorating.
 We went to a specialist to see if there was a tumor or something internal contributing to the problem.
 The vet also did a bone marrow test, but nothing showed up except an enlarged spleen and liver.
 She recommended that Mark keep taking the Prednisone and antibiotic.
 He still tested positive for the tick disease.
 Now he began to develop sores at his elbow joints and on the pads of his feet.
 I bathed his back and treated the calcification like a burn.
 We used the same medicine on him that they use on burn victims.
 My husband is a pharmacist, which helped us get the best medicine.